wmvanvliet/torch-pcdim/README.md

 "A Predictive Coding Model of the N400". bioRxiv, 11 April 2023. https://doi.org/10.1101/2023.04.10.536279.

-The code has been tested against Samer's original implementation.
+The code has been tested against Samer's original implementation and approximates it very closely.
-The CPU version (`model.py`) reproduces the values exactly.

 In addition, there is a new PyTorch GPU implementation of the model in the form of a stack of PyTorch Modules.
-This does not reproduce the original values exactly, as it skips some of the particularities of the original code in favor of consistency.

 Installation and Running
 ------------------------